Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments: Numerical Results with Expedia Experiment Data

 Following the data cleaning process outlined in \citet{ursu2018power}, we obtained a total of approximately 166 thousands of consumer queries for hotels, along with their corresponding choices (clicks and purchases), spanning an eight-month period ending in June 2013.
 This dataset includes approximately 4.5 million observations of hotels displayed on Expedia.

 In this dataset, we use the origin-destination pair (the country of the customer and the country of the hotels being searched) to partition the whole dataset.
 To ensure each group has enough data for reliable analysis, we exclude groups with fewer than 250 queries.
 This results in 119 groups, that is, \( K = 119 \).
-The histogram of the ``true'' HTE across all groups, estimated from the entire dataset, is shown in Figure~\ref{fig: true_ate}.
+The histogram of the full-sample benchmark HTE across all groups, estimated from the entire dataset, is shown in Figure~\ref{fig: true_ate}.
+As in the Criteo analysis, these full-sample estimates serve as a high-precision benchmark for evaluation rather than as known ground-truth causal effects.

 Considering that in real-world scenarios, platforms incur costs $\tau_{\text{min}}$ for both the design and maintenance of algorithms.
-Thus, for any policy $k$, the actual reward obtained by the platform is given by, $(\tau_k - \tau_{\text{min}})$ .
+Thus, for any policy $k$, the actual reward obtained by the platform is given by, $(\tau_k - \tau_{\text{min}})$.
 We assess the impact of implementation costs in this example by considering two frictional cost values, \(\tau_{\text{min}} = 0.05\) and \(0.1\)\footnote{This does not imply that the actual implementation cost of recommendation algorithms reaches this level, although sophisticated recommendations may increase webpage response times, potentially leading to long-term negative outcomes for the platform, as webpage speed is an important factor for online consumers \citep{GallinoKaracaogluMoreno2023}.}.
 Since the data sizes vary across groups, we normalize \((\tau_k - \tau_{\text{min}})\) when calculating the OR and VDP values by multiplying it by the parameter \(\frac{N_{k,0}+N_{k,1}}{\sum_{k}(N_{k,0}+N_{k,1})}\), which represents the proportion of group \(k\)'s data size relative to the total data size of all groups.

 Besides the OR and VDP metrics, we also report Recall rate which measures the ratio of correct decisions made by the roll-out method (\tradition\ or \our) across all experiments where the roll-out should occur and Specificity which measures the ratio of correct decisions made by the roll-out method (\tradition\ or \our) across all experiments where the roll-out should not occur.